 #8 – Vent.
 No one likes a constant complainer, I know.
 But if you keep all of it bottled up, it makes a not-very-nice teacher.
 Find someone who will listen, and who will vent back.
 But just remember, that can’t be the only conversation you have!
 Share positive stories, too!

 #9 – Don’t reinvent the wheel.
 There are SO MANY great resources out there, some free, and some not.
 Don’t spend every waking minute creating or thinking up lesson ideas.
-I AM THE FIRST TO ADMIT- I am the worst at this.
-Hello, my name is Jivey, and I am a control-freak.
-Wow, that sounds awful when I say it out loud.
-But come on… admit it.
-You are, too.
-We didn’t become teachers without having a little need to control!
-Anyway, I’m not saying don’t ever create.
+I’m not saying don’t ever create.
 I’m saying, COLLABORATE.
 There are many ways to do this.
-With your grade level of course, but also through blogging!
+With your grade level of course, but also through the online teacher community!
+I’m a part of several great online Facebook groups for teachers, and of course….
+BLOGS!
 I have gotten some of my best lessons from teachers who share their ideas on blogs.
-Freebies on TPT are wonderful, too- you don’t always have to search for paid products!
-Just don’t forget to leave feedback. 😉
+Just be sure when you enter these communities, you are willing to share ideas too, and not just take from others.

-I hope you were able to learn something from these tips- or maybe they were just good reminders to you as you prepare for your next school year! 🙂
+I hope you were able to learn and reflect on these tips- or maybe they were just good reminders to you as you prepare for your next school year!